 An assignment must be made in writing and signed by both parties.
 The notarisation and legalisation of the deed of assignment is not required.
-However, it is mandatory to register the assignment of:
+However, registration with RosPatent is mandatory for assignments of:

-- Patents (including for inventions, utility models and designs). - Trade marks and service marks (including under national and international registrations). - Software and databases (if they are registered with the Federal Service for Intellectual Property (Rospatent)). - Mask works (if they are registered with Rospatent). - Achievements of selection (including for plant varieties and animal breeds).
+- Patents (including for inventions, utility models and designs). - Trade marks and service marks (including under national and international registrations). - Software and databases (if they are registered with Rospatent). - Mask works (if they are registered with Rospatent). - Achievements of selection (including for plant varieties and animal breeds).

 The registration of a patent assignment under a deed of assignment is required.
-The failure to register the patent assignment will result in the transfer of patent rights being invalid against third parties.
+Failure to register the patent assignment will result in the transfer of patent rights being invalid against third parties.